AndrePatri/SharsorIPCpp/README.md

 If employed properly, the library is also designed to be rt-safe (in C++):
 - Dynamic allocations are reduced to the bare minimum.
-- Run-time semaphore acquisitions (used by `writeTensor` and `readTensor`) are designed to be non-blocking and rt-safe.
+- Run-time semaphore acquisitions (used by `write` and `read`) are designed to be non-blocking and rt-safe.
 It is then user's responsibility to handle, if necessary, possible write/read failures due to semaphore acquisition.
 - Calls to `run()/attach()` and `stop()` are not guaranteed to be rt-friendly.
 For rt applications, these calls should only be done during initialization/closing steps or, at run-time, sporadically.
 - As of now, the logging utility `Journal` is not guaranteed to be rt-friendly.
 It is very useful for debugging purposes but, if working with rt-code, it is strongly recommended to set the verbosity level to `VLevel::V0` (which prints only exceptions) or to disable logging altogether with `verbose = false`.